Montenegro Climate - Year-Round Guide for Weather in Montenegro

 Montenegro weather in the mountains

-Žabljak is located on the mount Durmitor, representing 2 out of five National parks of nature in Montenegro.
-These little gems are made for walking, hiking and generally relaxing, with great hotels and service available.
-Here you can ski during winter, while the summers are balmy, with temperatures ranging from around 20 and 30 degrees during the day.
+Žabljak is located on the mountain Durmitor, representing 2 out of the five National parks of nature in Montenegro.
+These little gems are made for walking, hiking, and generally relaxing, with great hotels and service available.
+Here you can ski during winter, while the summers are balmy, with temperatures ranging from around 20 to 30 degrees during the day.

-Speaking of Montenegro weather Budva, Herceg Novi, Tivat, Kotor and other coastal towns are a great choice when it comes to swimming and sunbathing, but there is one unlikely choice that is a true revelation, leaning just over them – Lovćen mountain.
-Lovćen to is a National park, hiding magnificent green flora and wild fauna, but apart from enjoying wildlife, if you’ve already asked yourselves what to do in Montenegro, Lovćen is a supreme getaway.
+Speaking of Montenegro’s weather, Budva, Herceg Novi, Tivat, Kotor, and other coastal towns are a great choice when it comes to swimming and sunbathing, but there is one unlikely choice that is a true revelation, leaning just over them – Lovćen mountain.
+Lovćen is a National park, hiding magnificent green flora and wild fauna, but apart from enjoying wildlife, if you’ve already asked yourselves what to do in Montenegro, Lovćen is a supreme getaway.

 Sun peeking through the clouds